 There are still more than 15 platforms that offer P2P Lending for investment in the UK; namely, Kuflink, which boasts return rates of up to 7.5%, Crowd2Fund, providing a ‘handpicked’ selection of British entrepreneurs, or AxiaFunder, litigation financing specialists with a focus on providing funding to court cases.

 There are boundless opportunities for investment in the UK.
-Most international

-	investors are drawn to the security of index-listed large blue-chip powerhouses,

-	or the unwavering attraction of the booming real estate market - both highly

-	accessible and rich in safe returns.
-Although P2P lending and other more niche

-	types of alternative investment might be slightly less commonplace, numerous

-	platforms exist to facilitate direct lending.
-The consensus remains that the UK

-	stands as one of the safest economies to invest in.
+Most international investors are drawn to the security of index-listed large blue-chip powerhouses, or the unwavering attraction of the booming real estate market - both highly accessible and rich in safe returns.
+Although P2P lending and other more niche types of alternative investment might be slightly less commonplace, numerous platforms exist to facilitate direct lending.
+The consensus remains that the UK stands as one of the safest economies to invest in.

-	- The World Bank: “GDP Data Germany, UK and Worldwide (USD)”
+- The World Bank: “GDP Data Germany, India, UK and Worldwide (USD)”

 - The World Bank: “Exports of Goods and Services United Kingdom (USD)”